BodenmillerGroup/cyTOFcompensation/scripts/imc_generatespillmat_long.md

 sms_uncor = lapply(res_uncor, function(x) computeSpillmat(x))
 ```

-Assure that the results are exactly the same when ensuring that now debarcoding error happened by using the annotation from the file names:
+Assure that the results are exactly the same when enforcing that no debarcoding error happened by using the annotation from the file names:

 ```r